veeto

 Key Takeaways

-• Requires large insurance companies to submit annual reports on their reinsurance programs and catastrophe models by March 2026.
+• Requires large insurers to submit annual reports on reinsurance programs and climate risk models starting March 2026.

-• Increases advance payments for personal property losses during emergencies to 60% of policy limits up to $350,000.
+• Increases advance payments for personal property losses to 60% of policy limits during declared emergencies.

 Summary